-In Robin, your organization's office is made up of locations, spaces, and users.
+In Robin, your organization's office is made up of buildings, spaces, and users.
 The chart below shows how the average company would be organized.

 Click the image for a larger version.

-A physical location for your office.
-Depending on how large your company is, it could be anything from "East Coast HQ" to a campus-level "Warehouse 13".
-It contains multiple spaces.
+Locations for your office which could have physical addresses.
+Depending on how large your organization is, it could be anything from "East Coast HQ" “Boston office” “11 Farnsworth”.
+A building contains spaces, which are optionally organized by level.

 When you add co-workers to your company account in Robin, they will receive an invitation to create their own account.
-Once they've registered they will be able to schedule events in the rooms you've configured via their web browser or mobile app.
+Once they've registered they will be able to schedule events in the rooms you've configured via their web browser, native calendar using Robin plugins, or mobile app.
 All new users are added at the "Member" role, but you can upgrade them to Administrative roles as needed.